ABTU’s Federal Student Aid Process

 Contact for Questions:

-Federal regulations specify how American Business & Technology University must determine the amount of Title IV program assistance that a student has earned at the point in time he or she officially withdraws, stops attending, or is dismissed.
+Federal regulations specify how American Business & Technology University must determine the amount of Title IV program assistance that a student has earned if he or she officially withdraws, stops attending, or is dismissed.
 The Title IV programs that ABTU uses are governed by this law.
 These programs are Federal Pell Grants.
 Aid that will be included in a return calculation includes Federal Pell Grant, based on re-calculation of student eligibility, as long as the student begins attendance in at least half time enrollment (second course).

-If a new student has not progressed academically by the midterm of his/her first course (end of the third week of a typical 6 week course), ABTU has the right to cancel the student’s enrollment.
+If a new student has not progressed academically by the mid-point of his/her first course (end of the fourth week of a typical 8-week course), ABTU has the right to cancel the student’s enrollment.
 Any pre-paid tuition will be refunded in accordance with the school’s refund policy.
-Title IV students will have their Pell grants recalculated if there is no documented evidence that the student began attendance in a class, and a Return of Title IV funds calculation will be performed.
+Title IV students will have their Pell Grants recalculated, a Return of Title IV funds calculation will be performed.
 A potential post withdrawal disbursement may be due to the student.

 ABTU is an online school that takes attendance.
-Therefore, students that do not log in and perform an academic activity within the first week (seven days) of a course or 14 consecutive days at any time during a course are ordinarily dismissed, short of documented extenuating circumstances.
-The date of the student’s last academic activity (LDA) is the date that is used to determine the amount of Federal funds that have been earned.
+Therefore, students that do not log in and perform an academic activity within the first week (seven days) of a course or 14 days at any time during a course are considered dismissed.
+The last date of the student’s academic activity is the date that is used to determine the amount of Federal funds that have been earned.